-Infrastructure Type Committed Funding Potential Funding Mechanisms Funding Gap Transport Funding has been secured through the Local Transport Plan 3 - Hubs Programme, Saltaire Roundabout improvements, Low Moor Station and Apperley West Yorkshire Plus Transport Fund.
+Infrastructure Type Committed Funding Potential Funding Mechanisms Funding Gap Transport Funding has been secured through the Local Transport Plan 3 - Hubs Programme, Saltaire Roundabout improvements, Low Moor Station and Apperley Bridge Station.
+Full details of this funding are provided in the Infrastructure Schedule.
+West Yorkshire Plus Transport Fund.
 Direct additional central government funding CBMDC Partner funding - eg bus operators.
 CIL.
 There is a funding gap of £469.5 million for transport schemes classified as essential and £283 million for schemes classified as desirable.
 Some of this could potentially be delivered through the West Yorkshire Transport Fund.
 Developer Contributions (CIL).
 Utilities The Yorkshire Water budget (from Central Yorkshire Water Northern Powergrid There is a need to increase the capacity of the Aire Valley Trunk Sewer.